kletobias/p2022/_projects/deep-dive-tabular-data-pt-7.md

 A grid search is a method where the user passes a grid with an exhaustive set of values to be tested to the algorithm as input.
 A set of values is passed on as input for the grid search algorithm, for each parameter to be optimised during the grid search.
-The underlying problem with the grid search is, that each hyperparameter can have a large value range for its possible values.
+The underlying problem with the grid search is that each hyperparameter can have a large value range for its possible values.
 An example is a parameter with a continuous value range between $$0$$ and $$1$$.
 This range containing all $$\textbf{machine numbers}$$ between $$0$$ and $$1$$ could not be